profproix/CSI350ViewLabNowPlaying/Readme.md

-# Controllers and Routes Lab
+# Controllers and Views Lab
 ## Objectives: Students will be able to
 - Review Views
 - Create a View Component